Custom formulas: Syntax and definitions

 • 1 and 1.0 (non-matching characters)

 The order in which you are grouping properties by matters as well.
-Both events must have the grouped by values in the same order; otherwise, you will see a warning that events have no matching group by values.
+Both events must have the grouped by values in the same order; otherwise, there is a warning that events have no matching group by values.

 custom_formulas_group_by_error.png